neboat/opencilk-ppopp-23-ae/README.md

 ```

 2. Copy the CSV files with aggregate results out of the Docker
-   container, e.g., by running commands like the following outside of
+   container, such as by running commands like the following outside of
    the Docker container, replacing `<tag>` with the run tag reported
    by `run_tests.py`: